raehasandalwala/Project-Reports/Video Chat/SRS.rst

 – File Share Assuming that the client A and B are online:

 1 .
 A receiving thread always runs in the background of activity which listens to the incoming request of file share from remote client.

 2 .
 Client A selects a user from contacts list and selects file share option.

 3 .
 A message is sent to server about the type of operation i.e. file share in this case with username and UId.

 4 .
 The server returns the IP address corresponding to that UID.

 5 .
 A TCP request is forwarded to remote client which opens a pop-up window on remote clients side which has accept and reject option.

 · If remote client selects accept, then Client A is notified that the remote client has accepted the request.

 · Client A is taken to the main thread of file share where it can select the file to be sent by OPEN button.

 · It gives the list of the contents of SD card to be selected for file transfer.

 · Once a file is selected, it can then be sent to the remote client by clicking on the sent button.

 · If the remote user rejects the request for file share, a message is sent to Client A that its request has been rejected.

 ∗ It uses TCP protocol to send the file to remote client.
-∗ While the file is being sent, a progress bar is shown and the file is sent in the background using
+∗ While the file is being sent, a progress bar is shown and the file is sent in the background using Group Chat.

-– Group Chat.
-Algorithm for group Chat and Group File Share
+**Algorithm for group Chat and Group File Share**

 1. A GroupMessageReceive(GMR) Thread is running which is always listening for a TCP socket connection on a specific port, when the user logs in for a